hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Direct Segmentation for Configurables.md

 When you impose differentiated player experience through direct segmentation in this way, the *scope* of the segmentation is restricted to that particular configurable because the *Custom Query* you use will not be available to segment other configurable objects.

-<q>**Mixed Segmentation?** You can of course segment a configurable object in your game by using both a *Custom Query* and a pre-configured *Segment Query* or use multiple queries of either kind.
+<q>**Mixed Segmentation?** You can segment a configurable object in your game by using both a *Custom Query* and a pre-configured *Segment Query* or use multiple queries of either kind.
 This affords you maximum flexibility when you segment - if you add multiple segments, the order of segments determines which values any particular player will experience for the configurable.
-For an example where multiple segment queries are added in this way see [Example 4](#Example 4) below. </q>
+For an example where multiple segment queries are added in this way, see [Example 4](#Example 4) below. </q>

 ## Creating a Direct Segmentation